Recently updated on July 2nd, 2025 at 02:47 pm

 Other handy items include hand sanitiser, painkillers, electrolytes, antiseptic ointment and bandaids, eye drops, insect repellent and travel sickness tablets.
 If you’re a light sleeper, bring earplugs and an eye mask.
 Be sure to consult your doctor for specific travel health advice for your trip.

-9. Reusable water bottle
+9. Pack a good travel water bottle

 You can help reduce plastic waste and save money by bringing your own reusable water bottle.
 You can refill it in destinations where it’s safe to drink the tap water, or use the filtered water at your hotel, or drinking fountains and refill stations found across Europe.